neapsix/kopiatomic/README.md

 ## Acknowledgements

 I built on some of the work in this blog post by Arsen Arsenović: [Unattended backups with ZFS, restic, Backblaze B2 and systemd](https://www.aarsen.me/posts/2022-02-15-sweet-unattended-backups.html).
-Note that he uses a patched version of restic to solve an issue where `restic` incorrectly registers all files as changed when running from a zfs snapshot.
+He uses a patched version of `restic` to solve the issue where it incorrectly registers all directories as changed when running from a zfs snapshot.
-I'm testing with a different patch that addresses this issue but don't plan to merge `restomic` into this repo until the issue is fixed in a `restic` release.
+A similar patch for this issue is now available in `restic` with the `device-id-for-hardlinks` feature flag.